garbagetown/guideline/source_en/ImplementationAtEachLayer/ApplicationLayer.rst

 Specifying annotation for input validation
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Since form object is validated using Bean Validation(JSR-303), it is necessary to specify annotation which indicates constraints of the field.
+Since form object is validated using Bean Validation, it is necessary to specify annotation which indicates constraints of the field.
 Refer to :doc:`../ArchitectureInDetail/Validation`  for the details of input validation.

 |